 The good news is that the same way many tech companies have made it incredibly easy to open a quick-converting online store.
 DealMaker makes it exceptionally simple to transform your capital raise into a modern subscription experience.
 Our mission is to make the global capital markets better for everyone, and we do this by increasing conversion, streamlining compliance and ensuring issuers have cost control.

-In the US, the continued growth of JOBS Act financings like Reg CF and Reg A+ offerings have opened investor and issuer eyes to the use of consumer payment methods, such as credit cards, within capital markets transactions.
+In the US, the continued growth of JOBS Act financings like Reg A+ offerings have opened investor and issuer eyes to the use of consumer payment methods, such as credit cards, within capital markets transactions.
 As the industry evolves, two truths have become evident:

 Not all payment processors are built the same.
 A multi-million dollar online retailer does extensive diligence on their payment processor, studying the purchaser’s journey as well as understanding the conversion, acceptance, and chargeback rates.
 Issuers looking to raise capital should treat their equally significant operation with the same degree of sophistication.
 The reality is that a better payment processor loads and converts faster, loses fewer payments to unfair rejections, and ensures a lower rate of chargeback.
 You get what you pay for, and the reality is that working with a subprime processor to save a point on fees means giving up significant investor dollars to save pennies in transaction costs.
 DealMaker Payment’s robust infrastructure allows issuers to convert 30% more of their prospective investors— a lift that exceeds any potential difference in processing costs.